 This statement is always executed.

-When number is equal to 10, the expression number> 0 is evaluated correctly.
-In this case, the code inside the if body will be executed and the code inside the else body will not be executed.
+When a number equals 10, the expression> 0 is evaluated correctly.
+In this case, the code in the if block will be executed, and the code in the else block will not.

-Now change the value of the number to a negative number.
+Now, change the number’s value to a negative number.
 For example -5.
 The output in this case will be equal to:

 Number is not positive.